 - play a DVD of a television program, provided the DVD is not an infringing copy or you have no reasonable grounds for believing it is an infringing copy;

 - record and play excerpts from the program under the fair dealing exception.
 Please note that Brock’s Fair Dealing Policy limits fair dealing to 10% of audio-visual works, unless a person designated by the University has approved more extensive use.
 For further information, see here.

 Under another exception to the Copyright Act, you have the right to play in-class materials that you find on the Internet, subject to certain exceptions and limitations.
 So, if you find a television program online, you may play the program in class, provided the program appears to have been posted legitimately (i.e. with the consent of the copyright owner), there is no clearly visible notice on the program or the website prohibiting you from playing the program in class, there is no technological protection measure preventing you from accessing or copying the material (e.g. it’s not on a password-protected website), and when you play it in class, you acknowledge the TV production company and the website.

-There is a wealth of material which is either in the public domain or available under Creative Commons licencing, which generally means the work is available for free, subject to certain limited conditions, such as non-commercial use only and acknowledgment of the author.
-All Creative Commons licenced works can be used in teaching.
+There is a wealth of material which is either in the public domain or available under the Creative Commons licence, which generally means the work is available for free, subject to certain limited conditions, such as non-commercial use only and acknowledgment of the author.
+All Creative Commons licensed works can be used in teaching.

-- Creative Commons: directories of audio, video, image and text materials available under Creative Commons licencing
+- Creative Commons: directories of audio, video, image and text materials available under Creative Commons licence

 - Project Gutenberg: the largest collection of copyright-free books online